QAZIMAAZARSHAD/Movie-Streaming-Website/README.md

 # Movie Streaming Website  🎬

-Are you a movie maniac, who loves to binge watch awesome series?
+Are you a movie maniac, who loves to binge watch awesome series and movies?
 If Yes, then you have come to right place.
 <p align="center"><img src="https://noelalanaleon.files.wordpress.com/2015/06/tyrion-29.gif" width = 40%></p>

 Everyone loves to watch their favorite shows with friends and some snacks.
 But there is something that you might be missing out on!